Cervicitis is an inflammation of the cervix, the lower, narrow end of the uterus that opens into the vagina.

 Bleeding between menstrual periods

-Vaginal bleeding after intercourse, not associated with a menstrual period
+Vaginal bleeding after sex, not associated with a menstrual period

 When to see a doctor